ktwillcode/Gesture-Controlled-Robot-using-Image_Processing/README.md

 3. **Uploading Arduino Code:**
     - Open the Arduino IDE and upload the code from the `arduino_code/` folder to the Arduino Uno.
-    - Ensure the serial communication settings match between the Arduino code and the laptop.
+    - Ensure the serial communication settings match the Arduino code and the laptop.

 4. **Connecting and Testing:**
     - Connect the laptop and Arduino Uno via a USB long wire (serial connection).